 Therefore, any regulation in this industry would hurt the economy.

-Thus making the ELD Mandate a terrible news which would hurt the trucking industry and the economy.
+Thus making the ELD Mandate a significant move which would have great impact in the trucking industry and the economy.

 How Is ELD Mandate Affecting the Industry